 Portland’s Sick Leave Ordinance, Eugene’s ordinance, and Oregon’s Sick Leave Law

 In 2013 the City of Portland passed a city-wide sick leave law.
 Likewise, in 2015 Eugene passed a sick leave law that was to start July 1, 2015.
 However, with the passing of the Oregon Sick Leave law statewide, Eugene voted to repeal their sick leave law.
-The city of Portland’s sick leave law merged into the statewide law.
+The City of Portland’s sick leave law merged into the statewide law.
+Oregon’s new law preempts local laws, which prevents a similar maize of sick leave laws such as is found in Washington.
 Oregon’s sick leave law provides separate provisions for businesses in the City of Portland.
 Statewide any business with 10 or more employees (6 or more in Portland) must provide paid sick leave to their employees.
 Any employer with less than 10 (or less than 6 in Portland) must provide unpaid sick leave for their employees.

 The Portland Sick Leave Laws took effect on January 1, 2016.
 Employees start earning sick leave upon the first date of hire.
 However, employers can restrict an employee from using accrued sick leave for the first 90 days of employment.